exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

 #### Multi Manual
 This is the optimal multiplier that you should publish at for the given manual strategy for that **single publication**.
 The multiplier can change drastically between publications based on theory, when variables are purchased, and more.
-You may want to do multiple simulations after each publication for some theories but is not nessesary.
+You may want to do multiple simulations after each publication for some theories but is not necessary.

 #### Multi Auto
 This is the optimal multiplier that you should publish at for the given active strategy for that **single publication**.
 The multiplier can change drastically between publications based on theory, when variables are purchased, and more.
-You may want to do multiple simulations after each publication for some theories but is not nessesary.
+You may want to do multiple simulations after each publication for some theories but is not necessary.

 #### Strategy Manual and Strategy Auto
 This is the optimal strategy for active or idle playing (for auto) of